Shaam-K/NightFall/README.md

 * Project : Weather App

-    My project named **Nightfall** allows you to gather data that is being broadcasted by weather stations worldwide.
+    The project named **Nightfall** allows you to gather data that is being broadcasted by weather stations worldwide.
 All you have to do is type the name of the city in the search     bar and you will be able to see information about the weather in graphical representation.

 *  Languages / Frameworks Used: